Texas Longhorns women's basketball: Rod Page years (1974–1976)

 The following season, Texas team would achieve even more.
 The basketball team added Retha Swindell, a 6' 2" rebounder with defensive skills.
 The school also hired Donna Lopiano, who started what would become a 17-year stint as women's athletic director.
 She "vowed to have every Longhorn women's team in the top 10 and at least one national title within five years".
 While the school was expressing a commitment to women's varsity sports, not everyone was supportive.
 The football coach, Darrell Royal, had told President Ford that "Title IX might be the death of big-time college football.".
 Despite that concern, she managed to convince him to support her during her interview.
 The team's first game was against Southwest Texas, the team that had defeated Texas five times in the previous season.
 This time, Texas would prevail 57–47 in a game held at their arena.
 The team lost three in a row as a result of sickness and injury, then responded with a twelve-game winning streak.
-The team would go on to a 21–7 season record.
+The team would go on to a 21–7 season record and finish 1st in the Texas AIAW South Central Zone.

-Under Rod Page, the team had improved materially, so it was a surprise that when the Longhorns completed their regular season, and prepared for the post-season tournament, athletic director Lopiano announced he would not be continuing as coach of the team.
+Under Rod Page, the team had improved materially, so it was a surprise that when the Longhorns completed their regular season and prepared for the post-season tournament, athletic director Lopiano announced he would not be continuing as coach of the team.
 The news came as a shock to Page and the team.
 The reason given was that the position was a head coach of basketball and volleyball—Page did not have volleyball experience.
-However, Lopiano had her eye on another coach, one she felt could lead the team to become a national contender.
+However, Lopiano had her eye on Jody Conradt, who she felt could lead the team to become a national contender.